-We estimate that very shares are shared to the common stock to be outstanding after this offering

-We estimate that we will receive gross proceeds of approximately \$15,000,000, assuming an initial public offering price of \$6.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Shares of common stock offered by us 2,500,000 shares Total shares of common stock to be outstanding after this offering 12,111,974 shares Use of proceeds We estimate that we will receive gross proceeds of approximately \$15,000,000, assuming an initial public offering price of \$6.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to increase our financial flexibility, create a public market for shares of our common stock, and facilitate our future access to the capital markets.
 We also expect to use the net proceeds of this offering for product development, sales and marketing, working capital, repayment of debt and other general corporate purposes.
 We may also use a portion of the proceeds from this offering for acquisitions or strategic investments in complementary businesses or technologies, although we do not currently have any plans for any such acquisitions or investments.
 These expectations are subject to change.
 See "Use of Proceeds" for additional information.

-See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Risk factors See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Proposed NASDAQ symbol "WISA" Conflicts of Interest Jonathan Gazdak, a member of the Company's board of directors, is a managing director and the head of investment banking at Alexander Capital, L.P., one of the underwriters for this offering.

-"WISA"

-Jonathan Gazdak, a member of the Company's board of directors, is a managing director and the head of investment banking at Alexander Capital, L.P., one of the underwriters for this offering.
 Accordingly, this offering is being made in compliance with the requirements of Financial Industry Regulatory Authority, Inc. ("FINRA") Rule 5121.
 This rule requires, among other things, that a "qualified independent underwriter" has participated in the preparation of, and has exercised the usual standards of "due diligence" with respect to, the registration statement.
 R.F.
 Lafferty & Co., Inc. has agreed to act as qualified independent underwriter for this offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act.
 See "Underwriting - Conflicts of Interest".